HuttleyLab/DiverseSeq/README.md

   --help     Show this message and exit.

 Commands:
-  prep  Writes processed sequences to an HDF5 file. max   Identify the seqs that maximise average delta JSD
+  prep   Writes processed sequences to an outpath ending with .dvgtseqs file. max    Identify the seqs that maximise average delta JSD nmost  Identify n seqs that maximise average delta JSD

 ```
 <!-- [[[end]]] -->